Hou Jing: As Eastern Wei general

 Hou Jing continued to serve under Gao Huan, and he became known as a brilliant tactician as well as a tough warrior even though, unlike many other generals at the time, he was not particularly skilled at horseriding, archery, or any other martial skills, and he was described as walking with a limp with short legs.
-Gao, however, knew of his abilities and honored him appropriately.
-But Hou was arrogant, and he often compared two other key generals, Pan Le (潘樂) and Gao Aocao (高敖曹), to wild boars in their charges.
+Gao, however, knew of his abilities and honoured him appropriately.
+But Hou was arrogant, and he often compared two other key generals, Peng Le and Gao Aocao, to wild boars in their charges.
 He also often claimed that if Gao allowed him to lead an army south, he could easily capture Emperor Wu of Liang and make Emperor Wu, an avid Buddhist, the head monk of the Taiping Temple (太平寺).

-In late 534, Gao sent Hou to attack Heba Sheng (賀拔勝, Heba Yue's brother), who controlled the southern provinces at the time and was loosely allied with Yuwen Tai.
+In late 534, Gao sent Hou to attack Heba Sheng (Heba Yue's brother), who controlled the southern provinces at the time and was loosely allied with Yuwen Tai.
 Hou defeated Heba, forcing Heba to flee to the Liang Dynasty and taking those provinces for Eastern Wei.
 In 536, Gao put him in charge of the provinces south of the Yellow River, and from that point on, those provinces were under his command.
+In the winter of that year, he was sent to raid Chuzhou (楚州).
+He had some initial success, killing its inspector (刺史) Huan He (桓和) on c.9 December, and even wrote a letter to famed Liang general Chen Qingzhi, asking Chen to surrender.
+But, Hou was later defeated by Chen, and Chen's troops recovered the supplies which Hou's troops had abandoned during their retreat.